Our home The College of Physicians of Philadelphia hosts numerous lectures and events for the public. We hope to see you soon!

 GET TICKETS NOW

-More details coming soon.
-Be the first to find out details and for a chance to get tickets before they go on general sale, become a Mütter Museum member today!
+Be the first to get into Mischief, become a Mütter Museum member today!

 Special viewing of The Wistar Institute's pop-up exhibit at the Mütter Museum followed by a program discussing Philadelphia as the birthplace of American Medicine.